h2oai/h2o-3/h2o-docs/src/product/data-science/glrm.rst

 -  **user_x**: (Optional) Specify the initial X value.

 -  **expand_user_y**: Specify whether to expand categorical columns in the user-specified initial Y value.
+This value is enabled by default.

 -  **impute_original**: Specify whether to reconstruct the original training data by reversing the data transform after projecting archetypes.
+This option is disabled by default.

 -  **recover_svd**: Specify whether to recover singular values and eigenvectors of XY.
+This option is disabled by default.

 -  `max_runtime_secs <algo-params/max_runtime_secs.html>`__: Specify the maximum allowed runtime in seconds for model training.
-Use 0 to disable.
+Set to 0 (disabled) by default.

 -  `export_checkpoints_dir <algo-params/export_checkpoints_dir.html>`__: Specify a directory to which generated models will automatically be exported.